iamsoNewBee/Canal-Mod/README.md

 # Canal-Mod
-A mod about canal.
+A mod about canal,

+which could carry the water.

+Not only can it moisturize your crops,

+but also decorate your farm.

+~~There are many bugs,~~

-Many bugs, and shit mountain code.
+~~and shit mountain code.~~

 (I actually fix most of bugs via my overworked brain and more shit code.)

-Enjoy :)
+so just Enjoy :)